muskbuster/contractsUpgradeable/README.md

 # INRC mint and DEX logic
+To understand the contract individually pleashead over to [Contracts description](contracts/README.md) To know the Test setup and audit setup go to[test-setup](test/readME.md)

 ## INRC minting
 INRC is a stablecoin which is pegged to usd stables and converted to INR and minted.
 There are two pools where the USD stablecoins go into.